 Falls Prevention Program Enhances Care for Seniors in Camrose and Area

 Falls are the leading cause of injury among seniors.
+As people age, the risk of falling and becoming injured in those falls greatly increases.
+Fall risk statistics for seniors aged 65 years and older confirm this fact and are worth noting.
 Fall-related injuries significantly impact quality of life for seniors and caregivers and place a significant financial burden on the health care system.

-Falls prevention in the central zone is fragmented and there is limited coordination between health and community partners.
+In addressing this problem, the Camrose PCN Fall Prevention Program was novel because it addressed the health needs of the community and population through strong partnerships established within the client’s identified health home/neighborhood.
 This project established a comprehensive and coordinated falls prevention program in Camrose and surrounding areas, to improve quality of life while enabling seniors to remain in their homes and independent as long as possible.

 This project provided a combined falls prevention and intervention strategy, including a fall awareness campaign, and treatment options for seniors living in the Camrose community.
 The falls prevention strategy involved pre-assessments, participation in an 8-week Balance & Mobility exercise class and post assessment.
 Telephone follow up initiated at 3, 6 and 12 months.